 Glorious Song then become a glorious broodmare.
 She produced two outstanding colts in Singspiel by In The Wings and Rahy by Blushing Groom.
 In addition, she is the dam of multi stakes winner Rakeen and three daughters who each produced a G1 stakes winner.
 Hunt had purchased Stronach’s share in her when she retired from racing.
 He later sold her to Hill ‘N Dale Farm after her fist foal, stakes placed Rivotius by Riverman.
 Hill ‘N Dale sold her to Sheikh Mohammed in 1988 while in foal to Blushing Groom.
 Sheikh Mohammed had previously purchased Rahy as a yearling and was keen to acquire Glorious Song and the full sibling foal to Rahy she was carrying.

 The Blushing Groom foal would be a filly to be named Morn Of Song.
-A modest winner of three races from seven starts, she would later produce group one winner Mezzo Soprano (Prix Vermeille).
+A modest winner of three races from seven starts, she later produced group one winner Mezzo Soprano (Prix Vermeille).
 Another daughter of Glorious Song, Ring Of Music became the dam of Campanologist (Preis von Europa, Deutschland Preis, Jockey Club Italiano etc).
 Glorious Song’s third daughter named Chansonnette is the dam of Danon Chantilly (NHK Mile Cup).

-It is through Singspiel and Rahy were Glorious Song has taken her place among the elite broodmares of recent time.
+It is through Singspiel and Rahy where Glorious Song has taken her place among the elite broodmares of recent time.
 Singspiel won grade/group one races in four countries.
 He travelled the globe to win the Canadian International, Japan Cup, Dubai World Cup, and in England the Coronation Cup and International Stakes.
 He finished second in the Breeder’s Cup Turf run at Woodbine.
 Singspiel was a popular horse with Canadian racing fans, no doubt due to him being a son of Glorious Song.
 There is currently a grade three turf race in his name run at Woodbine every year.

 Rahy became a sire of considerable importance, ensuring the names of Glorious Song and Ballade in future pedigrees.
 He sired ninety-one stakes winners, fourteen of which were grade/group one winners.
 Fantastic Light, Dreaming of Anna, Serena’s Song, Noverre and Mariah’s Storm are his most notable get.
 Mariah’s Storm is the dam of current world class sire Giant’s Causeway.